aximcollaborative/axim-onboarding/docs/source/first-steps.rst

 .. warning::

    Your new level of access will let you change the visibility of pages.
-   Actually doing so is a tricky legal matter though so don't make private pages public unless you've spoken with the team first.
+   Making private pages public is a tricky legal matter though so don't make them
+    public unless you've spoken with the team first.
+Archiving pages is OK.

 `discuss.openedx.org <https://discuss.openedx.org/>`__
 ------------------------------------------------------